KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

 And now, the setup part is over.
 We have a ``CMakeLists.txt`` to be able to compile our program into a basic executable which can create the game window.

-We will create a game scene using the scene manager.
-In order to do so we need to include the header file ``#include <antara/gaming/scenes/scene.manager.hpp>`` and load the scenes manager system into the system manager.
+Next we create a game scene using the scene manager.
+To do so we need to include the header file ``#include <antara/gaming/scenes/scene.manager.hpp>`` and load the scenes manager system into the system manager.

 .. code-block:: cpp